Juri Upazila: Ethnicity and religion

+Ethnic population is 8652 (5.32%) of which Munda are 2586 and Santal is 1689.

 Administration

 Juri Upazila is divided into six union parishads: Fultola, Gowalbari, Jayfarnagar, Paschim Juri, Purbo Juri, and Sagornal.
 The union parishads are subdivided into 69 mauzas and 142 villages.

 Education

 There are three colleges in the upazila.
 They include Tayebunnesa Khanam Academy Degree College, founded in 1994, and Shah Nimatra Sagornal Fultola College.
 The former is the only honors level one.

 Juri Model Government High School is the only public secondary school in the upazila.

 The madrasa education system includes one fazil madrasa.